Louise Sneed Hill: Denver society

 Hill began her quest to remedy what she saw as a "social wasteland" and to become a member of Denver society, following and surpassing the footsteps of her mother-in-law.
 The Hills built Crawford Hill Mansion at Tenth and Sherman Streets in 1905.
 Hill invited those who she considered to be the best of Denver's high society to play whist or bridge at the mansion.
 The group was made up of an elite group of 36 women for nine tables of four people.
 This group became known as the Sacred 36.
-Margaret Brown wanted to be part of the group, but never was invited because of her improper grammar and boisterous demeanor.
+Margaret Brown wanted to be part of the group, but never was invited.
 She labeled Hill "the snobbiest woman in Denver".
 Later, when Brown became a national figure as The Unsinkable Molly Brown, following the RMS Titanic disaster, she was then let into the Hill mansion.

 Hill entertained in style, wearing haute couture clothing, with the best people of Denver, the international set, and royalty.
 She used the best caterers and the best orchestras.
 Seeking publicity, she courted journalists and sent gifts to those who wrote about her parties.